korabeko/mitoHelicini/README.md

 **date_of_collection** when was the sample collected in the field

-**shells_deposited_in**	acronym of the institution or collection, where the shells are deposited (include any shells of the same species collected at the same site on the same occasion, not only the sequenced individual); collection acronyms are listed on a separate sheet “collection_acronyms”; please, contact me if you need information regarding the tissue/DNA vouchers.
+**shells_deposited_in**	acronym of the institution or collection, where the shells are deposited (include any shells of the same species collected at the same site on the same occasion, not only and not always the sequenced individual); collection acronyms are listed on a separate sheet “collection_acronyms”; please, contact me if you need information regarding the tissue/DNA vouchers.

 **collection_number**	catalogue number, under which the shells are registered in the collection